 Bonuses from Dragons

-Depending on how many of the same dragons your team has killed, the bonus of this elemental dragon increases linearly:
+Depending on how many of the same dragons your team has killed, the buff of this elemental dragon increases linearly:

-- Mountain Dragon (+6% armor and magic resistance each)
+- Mountain Drake (+6% armor and magic resistance each)

-- Ocean Dragon (2,5% health regeneration every 5 seconds each)
+- Ocean Drake (2,5% health regeneration every 5 seconds each)